 - View our Camper Q & A in the Campers section of our website to answer any questions you or your son may have about camp.

-- Watch the Your Guide to Opening Day, Pre-Camp Checklist, and How to Help Homesickness videos available on our Falling Creek YouTube Page
+- Watch the 2021 Opening Day Video, Pre-Camp Checklist, and How to Help Homesickness videos available on our Falling Creek YouTube Page

 - Read books or watch videos about going to camp.
 One recommendation is The Summer Camp Handbook by Dr. Chris Thurber.